veronicapignedoli/FRODO/README.md

 ## 🧙‍♂️ Why "FRODO"?
 **FRODO** stands for **F**usion framework for **R**im lesion classificati**O**n using multimodal **D**eep-learning neur**O**imaging.

 But just like Frodo Baggins, this model has one specific mission: **to find the rings**.
 In Multiple Sclerosis, **Paramagnetic Rim Lesions ($Rim^+$)** appear on susceptibility-sensitive MRI scans as distinct, ring-like structures.
-FRODO is an asymmetric 3D multimodal framework tailored specifically to hunt down and classify these chronic active inflammatory biomarkers from Quantitative Susceptibility Mapping (QSM) and FLAIR MRI.
+FRODO is an asymmetric 3D multimodal framework tailored specifically to hunt down and classify these chronic active inflammatory biomarkers from Quantitative Suceptibility Mapping (QSM) and FLAIR MRI.

 ---

 ## 📝 Abstract